jbright-dev/AZ-01.Cloud-Resume-Project/README.md

 # Project Overview
 ## *Scope of Project*
 ### This project covers foundational frontend, backend, and cloud practices.
 A GitHub Repository will be created and the starter code will be cloned.
 The HTML file will be updated with resume info in addition to any other desired stylings.
-Following HTML updates a the JavaScript code for the visitor counter will be writtern.
+Following HTML updates a the JavaScript code for the visitor counter will be written.
 The website will be viewed locally, and all changes will be pushed to GitHub.
+Once all frontend changes have been pushed to GitHub, Cosmos DB resources will be created, an Azure Function will be created, and the function will be tested locally.

 <hr>